uhm-descartes/ee342/morea/example-introduction/outcome-course-structure.md

 morea_sort_order: 1
 ---

-  * You understand the role of each module component
-  *
+  * You understand how to use modules, submit assignments and follow in class